Zac Efron: 2002–2009: Early career and High School Musical

 Efron began acting in the early 2000s with guest roles on several television series including Firefly, ER, and The Guardian.
 In 2004, he began appearing as a recurring character in the first season of the WB series Summerland.
 For the show's second season, which aired in 2005, he was promoted to the main cast.
 He also appeared in some films, including the Lifetime television film Miracle Run (2004), for which he earned a Young Artist Award nomination for his performance as one of two autistic twins.

 Efron's career reached a turning point with the teen musical television film High School Musical (2006), which premiered on the Disney Channel in January 2006.
 The film, which has been described as a modern adaptation of Romeo and Juliet, saw Efron playing the male lead Troy Bolton, a high school basketball player who feels conflicted when he finds himself interested in participating in the school musical with Gabriella Montez (Vanessa Hudgens), a girl from the scholastic decathlon team.
-The film became a major success and helped Efron gain recognition among teenage audiences.
-The film's soundtrack was certified quadruple platinum by the RIAA, and was one of the best-selling albums of the year in the United States.
+The film's success helped Efron gain recognition among teenage audiences.
+The film's soundtrack was certified quadruple platinum by the RIAA.
 However, Efron's recordings of the film's songs were not included in the final cut, and the majority of his parts were sung by Drew Seeley; the Troy Bolton role had been intended for a tenor before Efron's casting and Efron was a baritone.
 In his subsequent musical films, Efron did his own singing.